-A Guide to Validating HTML for Email
+A How-To Guide to Validating HTML for Email0

 HTML validators are invaluable tools for people that write code.
 They can let you know if there are any errors present that might cause display issues and give you some clues for debugging.
 Validators do this by checking your code against a specification, or a set of rules for the language that your code was written in.
 These specifications make up what is commonly referred to as “web standards.”
 The trouble is that most email clients don’t support web standards and instead only support a hodgepodge of HTML and CSS.
 Validating HTML for email can be tricky–read on for our how-to guide.

 One of the most popular validators is the free one maintained by the W3C, or World Wide Web Consortium.
 Litmus’ comprehensive spam checking service also uses the W3C validator and reports back the warnings that the validator returns:

 Since most email clients don’t follow web standards and there are no email-specific standards in place, this means that validating the HTML you’ve written specifically for email can be tricky business.
 Due to these variances in HTML support for some email clients, you might find yourself using hacks, deprecated elements or unstandardized code to get your design rendering correctly.